Restaurant Accounting: The Ultimate Guide

 But, as a restaurateur, your needs are unique and may not meet the criteria for a generic accounting software.
 Of course, this doesn’t mean that your options are limited to only restaurant-specific accounting software.
 Instead, you should choose restaurant accounting software that meets your accounting needs.

 You’ll want to choose software that can easily integrate with other restaurant management systems that can handle your operational and reporting needs.
-Some of those needs may include systems that can that can track inventory, manage recipe and plate costs, monitor prices at the ingredient level, automate manual accounts payable tasks, place orders to your vendors, create detailed food cost reports, and so on.
+Some of those needs may include systems that can track inventory, manage recipe and plate costs, monitor prices at the ingredient level, automate manual accounts payable tasks, place orders to your vendors, create detailed food cost reports, and so on.

 Finally, consider the size of your operation.
 For example, if you operate a larger restaurant group with multiple business units, you might find a more robust accounting system, like Great Plains or Oracle E-Business Suite, suit you better than QuickBooks.